 What Does It Taste Like?

 Hoisin is dark in color and thick in consistency.
 It has a very strong salty and slightly sweet flavor.
-Hoisin sauce does taste a bit like an American-style barbecue sauce, but much saltier, richer, less sweet, and has a flavor all of its own.
+Hoisin sauce does taste a bit like an American-style barbecue sauce, but much saltier, richer, less sweet, and has a flavor all its own.
 The fermented soybeans add the savory umami element that some other sauces use fish or meat to achieve.

 Cooking With Hoisin Sauce